CamilaVHeuer/Bazar-Management-API/README.md

 **Bazar Management System developed with Spring Boot**

 > **Integrative Project** developed as part of the "API Development with Spring Boot" course from **TodoCode Academy**.
-The implementation and architectural design are completely original, oriented to demonstrate professional compe### **Prerequisites**
+The implementation and architectural design are completely original, oriented to demonstrate professional competencies in backend development with Java.

-- ☕ Java 17 or higher
-- 📦 Maven 3.6+
-- 🗄️ H2 Database (included) for immediate testing.
-Ready to run.
-- 🗄️ MySQL + XAMPP (optional, for local development)s in backend development with Java.

 ---

 ## 📋 **Project Description**

-**Bazar Management** is a complete REST API for bazar management, allowing administration of products, customers and sales.
+**Bazar Management** is a comple├── 📊 UML Bazar-Management API.png  # Complete system UML diagram ├── 📄 HELP.md                       # Spring Boot help guideREST API for bazar management, allowing administration of products, customers and sales.
 The system implements complete CRUD operations and advanced business functionalities, following Spring Boot development best practices.

 ### 🎯 **Purpose**